Chart Color Schemes

 Bankstown - South features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Bankstown - South's dwelling structure, as per the latest Census, consisted of 36.2% houses and 63.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Sydney metro's 61.5% houses and 38.4% other dwellings.
-Home ownership in Bankstown - South was at 24.3%, with mortgaged dwellings at 24.9% and rented ones at 50.8%.
-The median monthly mortgage repayment was $1,820, lower than Sydney metro's average of $2,240.
+Bankstown - South dwelling structures, as per the latest Census, consisted of 36.2% houses and 63.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Sydney metro had 61.5% houses and 38.4% other dwellings.
+Home ownership in Bankstown - South was at 24.3%, with mortgaged dwellings at 24.9% and rented dwellings at 50.8%.
+The median monthly mortgage repayment was $1,820, lower than Sydney metro's $2,240.
 Weekly rent in Bankstown - South was $415, compared to Sydney metro's $425.
-Nationally, Bankstown - South's mortgage repayments were below the Australian average of $1,863, while rents were substantially higher than the national figure of $375.
+Nationally, Bankstown - South's mortgage repayments were below the Australian average of $1,863, while rents were above the national figure of $375.

 Frequently Asked Questions - Housing